Utthita marjaryasana (oo-TEE-tah mahr-jahr-YAH-suh-nuh) is great core strengthening pose in preparation for balancing postures.

 Philosophy + Origin

-- For a more advanced posture, lift and extend corresponding arm and leg rather than the opposite.
+- Balance challenge: Lift and extend the corresponding arm and leg rather than the opposite.

 - Utthita = extended